herbsjs/herbsjs.github.io/docs/usecase/steps.md

 `ctx.req` - Contains the use case request payload.
 Declared when running a use case.

+`ctx.user` - Contains the user passed in authorization function of the use cas.

 `ctx.ret` - Defines the use case result value.

 `ctx.stop()` -  Informs that the current step will be the last to be executed in the use case context, regardless the step result (Ok or Err).